Motzumoto/DiscordClearDms/README.md

  Have Fun and be safe out there.

+To CD into the file to install the requirements go to where the file is, click and highlight the little address bar on the file, copy that then go into your command prompt and type `cd <Whatever_You_Copied>`then press enter.

 Do `pip install -r requirements.txt` to install what the script needs to run.